Of Boys and Gender Stereotypes

 Protect and Guide

-Bob and his wife have a good idea of their young son’s personality but not a clear sense of his giftings and passions yet.
+Bob and his wife have a good idea of their young son’s personality but not a clear sense of his gifts and passions yet.
 Dads like Bob fear that other boys may bully their sons when they see their atypical gender behavior.
-And this is a very valid concern.
+And this is a valid concern.
 We have to protect our little boys from bullying and shaming.
 So we have to be engaged, stepping in to stop verbal or physical abuse by other boys while avoiding a tendency to overprotect.

 But protecting your son is not isolating him from other boys and boyish activities.
 This is where gentle guidance comes in.
 We want to help our little guys find safe ways to integrate into the world of boys, which eventually becomes a world of men.